dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-The refresh response is the same as the authorizations object {{AuthorizationsObject}} in the completion response.
+The refresh response is the same as the authorizations object {{AuthorizationsObject}} in the AS Response.

 If a new refresh handle and/or refresh uri is returned, the Client MUST use the new refresh handle and/or refresh uri